Rabbitminers/Extended-Bogeys/API_DOCS.md

 }
 ```

-And your done!
+And you're done!
 Lighting, removal, emptying transforms etc is all handled automatically by the API

 ### Registering Bogey Styles